codehungers/wine-docker-builder/README.md

 You are now inside the docker container here you can start working on building wine by automatic scripts or do it yourself manually.
 #### Container commands
 You can run those automatic commands directly in shell `$ command-name` they are already in PATH:
-- `wine-tkg-build` - build latest wine-tkg with chaotic-staging config
+- `wine-tkg-build` - build latest wine-tkg with chaotic-staging config.
 - `proton-tkg-build` - build latest proton-tkg with default config (resources/configs/proton-tkg-std.cfg)

 #### Outputs